dotnet/msbuild/documentation/wiki/CollectedTelemetry.md

 MSBuild emits and collects telemetry to guide decisions on modernization and optimization investments.
 Currently the MSBuild collects telemetry only when run from SDK host (mostly the `dotnet build` and `dotnet msbuild` commands).
 For more details please refer to [the official SDK telemetry documentation](https://learn.microsoft.com/en-us/dotnet/core/tools/telemetry).

-Visual Studio collects some build related telemetry (TODO: link the specific info here) - but that is not leveraging any MSBuild instrumentation, but rather information about count and duration of MSBuild API invocations from the caller point of view.
+Visual Studio collects some build related telemetry - but that is not leveraging any MSBuild instrumentation, but rather information about count and duration of MSBuild API invocations from the caller point of view.
+For general information about telemetry being collected by Visual Studio Family of products and regulations compliance please refer to [the official documentation](https://learn.microsoft.com/en-us/compliance/regulatory/gdpr-dsr-visual-studio-family).

 ## Type of data collected